raphael2002/Project-Testing-Applicability-for-Linear-Regression-/README.md

 # Conclusion:
 Based on the linear regression analysis, it appears that the survival specialists are "not" scoring the contestants well.
 The low R-squared value suggests that the SurvivalScores are not consistent with the contestants' attributes.
 The high MSE further supports the inaccuracy of the scores.
 # Predicting Next Season's Winners
-Finally, performed linear regression on next season's participants and predicted their survival scores.
+Finally, performed linear regression on next season's participants using sole survivor past data and predicted their survival scores.
 Predicted the top 3 participants most likely to win next season and their predicted scores.
+Note: This project was built as part of a learning journey and is intended for demonstration only.